HarperDB/documentation/versioned_docs/version-4.6/reference/applications/data-loader.md

 # Data Loader

-The Data Loader is a built-in component that provides a reliable mechanism for loading data from JSON or YAML files into Harper tables during component deployment.
+The Data Loader is a built-in plugin that provides a reliable mechanism for loading data from JSON or YAML files into Harper tables during component deployment.
 It is typically used to ensure that specific records exist in a database when deploying components, such as seed data, configuration records, or initial application data.

 ## Configuration